deriv-com/deriv-app/README.md

 3. Run `npm run publish:p2p`.
 The command publishes all bumped packages.
 However, right now the name includes the word `p2p` to signal the WIP status and that P2P is the only published package under this repo.

 ## PR Guidelines

 1. Use the `developer 1|developer 2/task_name` format for PR titles. (e.g.: `dev1|dev2/fixed_emoji_issue`, `dev1/added_superfast_jellyfish`)
     - Optional square bracket tag (e.g. `[WIP]`) can be at the end.
 2. Use the appropriate package labels available on the repo to indicate which packages your PR modifies.
 3. Use Draft PRs if you don't mean to request for reviews yet.
 [Read more here.](https://github.blog/2019-02-14-introducing-draft-pull-requests/)

+## Test link deployment

+There are two types of test link deployment preview:

+1. Automatic deployment

+Upon creating PR, [Vercel](https://vercel.com/) will auto-generate a test link inside the PR. you can use that to preview the test link for the changes you have made.

+2. Manual deployment

+If preferable to use manual deployment, you can use [gh-pages](https://pages.github.com/) functionality to create a test link. here are ways to do it:

+-   You can simply deploy to root of the `gh-pages` branch with: `npm run deploy`.
+-   You can clean (remove `br_` folders and clear root\) your `gh-pages` branch and deploy to root in a single command with `npm run deploy:clean`
+-   You can deploy to a folder in your `gh-pages` branch in order to separate from root app deployment and other folder deployments with: `npm run deploy:folder br_test_folder` (folder name must be prefixed with `br_`))

 ## FAQ

 1. How do I **install** an npm package in one of our packages?

     **A.** You can simply `cd` into the package you wish to install to, then run `npm i package-name` as usual.
 Or simply run a `lerna exec` like `lerna exec --scope=local-package -- npm i npm-package-name`, e.g.: `lerna exec --scope=@deriv/translations -- npm i i18next`. _Please note that for direct `lerna` CLI use, you need the full package name including the `@deriv/` prefix._